aureliotobias/dust/README.md

     * In **Line 52** the **Users** must define the health outcome in their dataset.
     * In **Lines 55-58** the **Users** must set the exposure lag of interest for their analysis.
     * In **Line 70** the **Users** can change the parameters and variables for the adjustment of the baseline time-series regression model adjusted for time-trend and temperature.
-* The file **00.dust_prepdata.R** is an ancillary file used by **01.allmodels.R** to generate lagged variables for dust exposures and PM10 and the smooth terms to adjust for temperature.
+* The file **00.dust_prepdata.R** is an ancillary file used by **01.allmodels.R** to generate the lagged variables for dust exposures and PM10 and the smooth terms to adjust for temperature.

 ---